Laravel-Lang/lang/README.md

 ## News

-* In Laravel version 6.1, we propose a new file by language: `validation-inline.php` ( see #1268 )
+* in version 6.1, we propose a new file by language: `validation-inline.php` ( see #1268 )
-* in Laravel version 7, we propose new directory names to follow ISO-15897 ( see #1269 )
+* in version 7, we propose new directory names to follow ISO-15897 ( see #1269 )

 ## Install